benkeser/vrc01/data/README.md

 ## Introduction

 A secondary objective of the Antibody Mediated Prevention (AMP) prevention efficacy trials (HVTN 704/HPTN 085 and HVTN 703/HPTN 081) assesses how prevention efficacy depends on proteomic characteristics of HIV-1 (i.e., genotypic sieve analysis).
 The primary genotypic sieve analysis assesses how prevention efficacy depends on a genotypic resistance score that measures how sensitive an HIV-1 genotype is to neutralization by VRC01.
 The purpose of this README file and accompanying data set is to develop this genotypic resistance score (or a few scores) for use in the sieve analysis.
 The data set is also used for other purposes including estimation of variable importance of different genotypic features for neutralization sensitivity.
+Since the analysis data were split into two separate data sets, we have included the [set 1 data](data1.csv), the [set 2 data](data2.csv), and the [full data set](fulldata.csv).

 -----